-- 4. When responding to a student (unless it's an individualized response), use the tools in Canvas that address the whole class so that all students can benefit from the explanation (for example, the discussion board or Announcements and course Q&A page). - 5.
+- 4. Inform students of their right to privacy regarding their education record as defined in the Family Educational Rights and Privacy Act (FERPA). - 5.
+When responding to a student (unless it's an individualized response), use the tools in Canvas that address the whole class so that all students can benefit from the explanation (for example, the discussion board or Announcements and course Q&A page). - 6.
 In addition to the scheduled readings, videos, or PowerPoint slides you have planned for content presentation, faculty must engage the class directly on course content at least once a week.
 Direct participation in group discussions is required.
 Active guidance or facilitation demonstrates substantive engagement.
-Student posts do not demonstrate substantive engagement between faculty and students. - 6.
-Maintain a friendly, respectful environment in the online classroom, ensuring that student and faculty interactions follow basic principles of netiquette. - 7.
+Student posts do not demonstrate substantive engagement between faculty and students. - 7.
+Maintain a friendly, respectful environment in the online classroom, ensuring that student and faculty interactions follow basic principles of netiquette. - 8.
 Monitor student activity and login events through the Canvas Course Analytics tool and contact students with low or no participation.